Abstracts

 Sanat Kumar Tiwari, Indian Institute of Technology, Jammu

-Title: Kolmogorov turbulence characterstics in dusty plasma vortex flows
+Title: Kolmogorov turbulence characteristics in dusty plasma vortex flows

 Luca Vialetto, Stanford University